isleinteritus/oversalted-backend-v3/documentations/planner.md

 TODO
 The more I do, the more problems arrive.
 Living a simple life creates complexity.

-~~1) put fat controllers on a diet~~
-2) Deal with the many todos the fat controller diet plan.
-THe routes work, yet some do not return data
-   3) Forum controllers/services
-      4) create route works, yet no object is returned from the services thus .json doesn't return data.
-         5) managed to get null back.
-Ill leave it there for now.
-         6) Fix: send muiltiple variables if needed from controller to service route.
-Then outside of service logic return the model by findings its id.
-My need to destructure to pull id from body within controller.
-         7) Wondering it I need to return anything but the json within controller signifying that it is done.
-            No data to be returned since user is deleted...Though I would like to return a message so perhaps I will write a json helper for delete routes that return a message and status
-      6) All index routes need work.
-      5) user controller/services
-         6) user delete route, user is deleted however exception is caught due to nothing being returne.
-User is deleted though.
-   ~~7)Go over and research into return await, if it is worth it.
-If not just do redudant variables to reduce
-            potential error risks.~~
 2) Once fat controller refactor is done go back and descontruct the reqs for a greater degree of control in input data.
 Or do validation loop.
 Probaly validation loop.
 Probaly both for greater degree of manipulation.
 4) Add sessions through redis